-- Work and Income Support Services are available to those who experience financial difficulties.
-Individuals work with an income support specialist to learn ways to access resources and services that address food, shelter, health care, childcare, and other needs.
-Center staff work one-on-one with individuals and families to provide direct assistance and referrals.
+• Work and Income Support Services: Available to those who experience financial difficulties.
+Individuals work with an income support specialist and learn how to access resources that address food, shelter, health care, childcare, and other needs.
+Personal and professional development opportunities are available to evaluate environment, personal resources, and build plans to achieve personal goals.